 The admission fee to Future World is extremely reasonable.
 For Singapore Residents, it’s just $14 per adult / $7 per child (aged 2 to 12).
 I must mention that they have a family package which costs just $35 (residents) for 2 adults & 2 child – super value for money!

 And if you go on Fridays, kids can enter free!!
 Yup, each paying adult can bring up to 4 children in for free on Fridays!
+Note that this offer is not applicable during Singapore school holidays and public holidays.
+Other terms and conditions apply.

 If your children enjoy the exhibit so much, you can even get a family season pass at $150 for unlimited entries in a year.
 Awesome right?